Apartheid: Precursors

-The United Kingdom's Slavery Abolition Act 1833 abolished slavery throughout the British Empire and overrode the Cape Articles of Capitulation.
+The United Kingdom's Slavery Abolition Act 1833 provided for the gradual abolition of slavery in most parts of the British Empire.
+The trade of slaves was made illegal throughout the British Empire by 1837, with Nigeria and Bahrain being the last British territories to abolish slavery.
+The act overrode the Cape Articles of Capitulation.
 To comply with the act, the South African legislation was expanded to include Ordinance 1 in 1835, which effectively changed the status of slaves to indentured labourers.
 This was followed by Ordinance 3 in 1848, which introduced an indenture system for Xhosa that was little different from slavery.

 The various South African colonies passed legislation throughout the rest of the 19th century to limit the freedom of unskilled workers, to increase the restrictions on indentured workers and to regulate the relations between the races.
-The discoveries of diamonds and gold in South Africa also raised racial inequality between whites and blacks.
+The discoveries of diamonds and gold in South Africa also raised racial inequality between White people and Black people.
+Some scholars have argued that Apartheid's ideology can be reflected in Afrikaner Calvinism, with its parallel traditions of racialism; for example, as early as 1933; the executive council of the Broederbond formulated a recommendation for mass segregation.

-In the Cape Colony, which previously had a liberal and multi-racial constitution and a system of Cape Qualified Franchise open to men of all races, the Franchise and Ballot Act of 1892 raised the property franchise qualification and added an educational element, disenfranchising a disproportionate number of the Cape's non-white voters, and the Glen Grey Act of 1894 instigated by the government of Prime Minister Cecil Rhodes limited the amount of land Africans could hold.
+In the Cape Colony, which previously had a liberal and multi-racial constitution and a system of Cape Qualified Franchise open to men of all races, the Franchise and Ballot Act of 1892 raised the property franchise qualification and added an educational element, disenfranchising a disproportionate number of the Cape's non-White voters, and the Glen Grey Act of 1894 instigated by the government of Prime Minister Cecil Rhodes limited the amount of land Africans could hold.
 Similarly, in Natal, the Natal Legislative Assembly Bill of 1894 deprived Indians of the right to vote.
 In 1896 the South African Republic brought in two pass laws requiring Africans to carry a badge.
 Only those employed by a master were permitted to remain on the Rand, and those entering a "labour district" needed a special pass.
-During the Second Boer War the British Empire used racial exploitation of blacks as a cause for its war against the Boer republics.
+During the Second Boer War, the British Empire cited racial exploitation of Blacks as a cause for its war against the Boer republics.
 However, the peace negotiations for the Treaty of Vereeniging demanded "the just predominance of the white race" in South Africa as a precondition for the Boer republics unifying with the British Empire.